VCityTeam/3DUSE/doc/ADE/ADE.md

 ## Programming an ADE
 - Import ADE.hpp
-- Create a new ADE class inheriting ADEHandler and implement the functions startElement, endElement, endDocument
+- Create a new ADE class inheriting ADEHandler and implement the functions startElement, endElement, endDocument (these three functions concern parsing new ADE related features and attributes.

 ## Example ADE
 - [Document ADE](DocumentADE/documentADE.md)